UCSF-Costello-Lab/Multicentric_glioma_CN/README.md

 Rscript 2.sequenza.R
 Rscript 3.pscbs.R
 Rscript 4.reports.R

-You may adjust ./config.yml when new files come in, or you can overridden the defaults individually via command-line options.
+You may adjust ./config.yml when new files come in, or you can override the defaults individually via command-line options.